onurakpolat/onurakpolat.github.io/_drafts/2014-10-14-insights-with-lean-analytics.md

 ##### Ingest data in the companies DNA

 Data informed thinking has to start with the CEO and be lived down to every single engineer otherwise you'll have a hard time fighting to help others.
-I didn't give this a signle thought when i started and it turned out to be 50% of my job - educating others to think with data.
+I didn't give this a single thought when i started but it turned out that 50% of my job is educating others to think with data and eventually using tools to validate or falsify their initial hypothesis.

 ## Building a team, structures and culture